Convolutional Neural Network-based Efficient Dense Point Cloud Generation using Unsigned Distance Fields: Proposed network

 \subsection{Model training}

 Training samples for the proposed model are generated by sampling points $\textbf{p}\in\mathbb{R}^{3}$ close to surface $\mathcal{S}$ (provided in mesh format for our dataset) and by computing the corresponding ground truth UDF(\textbf{p}, $\mathcal{S}$) using clamped regressed distance (10 cm) to learn distances.
-The proposed LightNDF and NDF $f(p)$ encoder and decoder were parameterized by neural weights \textbf{w} and trained jointly via mini-batch loss with the Adam optimizer \cite{kingma2014adam} and mean absolute error loss function (L1 loss); the learning rate was 0.000001.
-Both the proposed LightNDF and the baseline NDF model are implemented in PyTorch and were allowed to train for 50 epochs on a dual 24-GB Geforce RTX 3090 GPU, however the models converged already by 40 epochs.
-The proposed architecture was somewhat faster to train than the baseline, as the duration for a LightNDF training epoch was around 14.1 minutes, whereas for baseline NDF a training epoch took 17.4 minutes.
+The proposed LightNDF and NDF $f(p)$ encoder and decoder were parameterized by neural weights \textbf{w} and trained jointly via mini-batch loss with the Adam optimizer and mean absolute error loss function (L1 loss); the learning rate was 0.0001.
+The proposed LightNDF, GIFS, and NDF models are implemented in PyTorch and were allowed to train for 45 epochs, 52 epochs, and 49 epochs (respectively) on a dual 24-GB Geforce RTX 3090 GPU.
+The proposed architecture was somewhat faster to train than NDF, as the duration for a LightNDF training epoch was around 14.1 minutes, whereas for NDF a training epoch took 17.4 minutes.